foxmask/django-th/docs/evernote.rst

     )

-4) The service keys
+2) The service keys

-I strongly recommend that your put the following in a local_settings.py, to avoid to accidentally push this to a public repository
+It's strongly recommended that your put the following in a local_settings.py, to avoid to accidentally push this to a public repository

 .. code-block:: python